Gregory S. Woodward: University of Hartford move to Division III

 In the winter of 2021 the university partnered with Carr Sports Consulting to conduct a study on University of Hartford's Division I athletic programs.
 The report concluded that the University of Hartford loses $13 million on athletics a year and should consider a move to Division III.
-This report has been highly disputed and Hartford Students and Alumni hired Andy Schwartz review the report from Carr Sports Consulting and perform its own assessment which stated the University at the Division I level loses only about 1 Million more a year.
+This report has been highly disputed and Hartford Students and Alumni hired Andy Schwartz to review the report from Carr Sports Consulting and perform its own assessment which stated the University at the Division I level loses only about 1 Million more a year.

 "Schwarz adds that the actual difference in cost for Division I vs. Division III is $3.6 million vs. $2.6 million in the first five years of transition -- and that doesn't take into account possible gains in revenue at Division I level from donors or potential new monies found if Hartford succeeds in future postseason play."

 In April 2021 it was found that Warren Goldstein (professor) shared an email inadvertently from Woodward on his screen during class revealing Woodward was discussing "Spin-Doctoring" numbers in efforts to support their move to Division III sports.

 President Woodward: "Warren, it's best if you just speak to the Mission of the University and the disconnect that has grown over the years between D1 sports and the university mission.
 Be a faculty member with smart opinions on a more equitable experience for all your students, wellness, health, etc. It will be a part of the puzzle that needs to be said, and you can let me, and the spin doctors do the numbers."

 On May 6, 2021 the universities Board of Regents voted to transition the athletic program from Division I to Division III.

 In July 2021 Woodward and the Board of Regents were sued by current and former athletes as well as student managers.